imsushant12/ReactJS/Notes/Notes.md

 | Unmounting      | `componentWillUnmount()` | Clean up resources before component is removed |

 ### What is State in React?
-**State** in React is an object that stores the dynamic data of a component.
-It allows components to "remember" things, like user input or the result of a calculation, and to update the UI whenever this data changes.
+State in React is an object that stores the dynamic data of a component.
+It allows components to **remember** things, like user input or the result of a calculation, and to update the UI whenever this data changes.
 - **Stateful components** can track information between renders, making them dynamic and interactive.
 - State is managed using the `useState` hook (in functional components) or `this.state` and `setState` (in class components).

-**Example with Functional Component (using `useState`):**
+**Example with Functional Component (using `useState`)**:
 ```jsx
 import React, { useState } from 'react';